Configure USB redirection

 |SanDisk SDCZ80 flash drive||0781:5580||FAT32|

 |3DConnexion SpaceMouse Pro||046d: c62b|

 |Epson Perfection V330 photo||04B8: 0142|

 Unable to unmount the redirected USB disk.
-For the access control of all USB disks redirected from Citrix Receiver, the Linux VDA manages all these devices under administrative privilege to ensure that only the owner can access the redirected device.
+For the access control of all USB disks redirected from Citrix Workspace app, the Linux VDA manages all these devices under administrative privilege to ensure that only the owner can access the redirected device.
 As a result, the user cannot unmount the device without the administrative privilege.